Tearfund

 • Advocacy and campaigning initiatives

-• Organizational strengthening for smaller community-based organizations
+• Organisational strengthening for smaller community-based organisations

 • Both financial support and skills development